mnursey/Real-Time-Car-Audio-Emitter/README.md

 Engine stroke: 2-Stroke vs 4-Stroke

 ## Project Description
 For our Real Time Car Audio Emmitter project we've decided to implement a few different methods for generating car audio sounds and comparing them.
-We're going to try a sampling based method, a physically based modeling method.
+We're going to try a sampling based method and a physically based modeling method.
 In the resources section there are several papers explaining different methods for designing physically based models.

 ## Code